alphagov/govuk-design-system/src/components/back-link/index.md

 Make sure the link takes users to the previous page they were on, in the state they last saw it.

-{% call wcagNote({id: "wcag-avoid-information-reentry"}) %}

-<p>If a user decides to go back to a previous page, make sure information they have already entered is pre-populated.</p>
-<p>Do not pre-populate if the information is no longer valid, or when pre-populating would be a major safety or security concern.
-This is to comply with <a href="https://www.w3.org/WAI/WCAG22/Understanding/redundant-entry.html">WCAG 2.2 success criterion 3.3.7 Redundant entry</a>.</p>
-{% endcall %}

-{% call wcagNote({id: "wcag-interact-back-links"}) %}

-<p>Make sure no other interactive elements are too close to the Back link component.
-This is to make sure users can easily interact with it.
-This relates to <a href="https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html">WCAG 2.2 success criterion 2.5.8 Target size (minimum)</a>.</p>
-{% endcall %}

 Where possible, ensure the back link works even when JavaScript is not available.
 If this is not possible, you should hide the back link when JavaScript is not available.

 There are 2 ways to use the back link component.
 You can use HTML or, if you are using [Nunjucks](https://mozilla.github.io/nunjucks/) or the [GOV.UK Prototype Kit](https://prototype-kit.service.gov.uk), you can use the Nunjucks macro.